Green-Software-Foundation/if/src/if-attest/README.md

 ```
 'start': the first timestamp captured by the manifest
 'end': the last timestamp captured by the manifest
-'hash': the unioque keccak256 hash for the manifest file
+'hash': the unique keccak256 hash for the manifest file
 'if': the IF version used to compute the manifest
 'verified': true.false showing that `if-check` returned a success response
 'sci': the computes SCI score